holmystic/holmystic.github.io/_clients/Offer.md

 * The cost of the Facebook Ads
 * The subscription fee to Click Funnels account

-To get the offer simply fill out the contact form or send me an email
+To get the offer simply fill out the contact form